d3x0r/STFRPhysics/AI/Revised/excitation_dynamics.md

 ## 4. Closure and support selection

-The largest unresolved excitation-side problem is support selection: what fixes the preferred support scale of a localized sustained excitation?
+A central excitation-side task is support selection: what fixes the preferred support scale of a localized sustained excitation?
 The earlier field-theoretic section established how a localized mode can be written on the displaced background.
 The next step is to state the independent closure condition that selects which localized support is actually maintained.

 A generic localization functional was used temporarily in earlier note work, but that form was not native enough to the present framework.
 The better starting point is a closure/support energy built directly from the transport/storage logic of the medium.

 This deserves to be stated plainly: background geometry alone does not fix support.
 The displacement field can modify propagation cost, timing, and anisotropy, but a sustained localized mode must still satisfy an independent closure condition.
 The support problem is therefore not just a geometric one.
 It is the problem of balancing transport-side phase closure against storage-side cycle burden for a self-maintaining excitation.

-### 4.1 STFR-native closure functional
+### 4.1 Framework-native closure functional

 The working closure/support energy is